nshores/k8s-home-ops/README.md

 _...with Ansible and Kubernetes!_ :sailboat:
 <br/><br/><br/><br/>

 This repository is the running configuration of my personal home kubernetes cluster.
-The cluster is powered by vSphere and maintainend by in real-time by Flux.
+The cluster is powered by vSphere and maintainend in real-time by Flux.

 # Infrastructure